tieutantan/ttcp/readme.md

 # Node Multiple Simple

-The Control Panel For NodeJS Multiple Apps And Domains.
+The Simple Control Panel For NodeJS Multiple Apps And Domains.

 This tool is ideal for individuals who want to run multiple native NodeJS apps and dockerized nginx instances with domains on a single server in **a straightforward manner**.
 It provides a convenient and efficient way to create Nginx configuration files and add or remove `.conf` files.

 ## Instruction